The True Meaning and History of Astrology

 Common Misconceptions about Astrology

-There are MANY different forms that are practiced all over the planet.
+No, there are MANY different forms that are practiced all over the planet.
 The most popular by far are:

-• Vedic
+- Vedic

-• Chinese
+- Chinese

 Other forms include Mayan astrology.

-Misconception 4: It is the same as Astronomy
+Misconception 4: It’s the same as Astronomy

-Another common misconception is that it’s the same as astronomy.
+Another fairly common misconception is that astrology is the same as astronomy.
 It’s not.
-It’s very different.
+It’s very different!
 While both subjects focus on the study of celestial bodies, astronomy is a scientific study of celestial bodies and astrology is based on the belief that the positions and movements of them impact the personality traits and behavior of humans.
-So, they are both vastly different.
-Also, one is considered a scientific field of study and the other a woo-woo hobby at best by much of society — for the time being, anyway.
+So, they’re vastly different.

 Misconception 5: It has never been taken seriously by academics